smol-ai/logger/README.md

 // now you can block execution in an async context await logger.asyncLog('my message here', { foo: 'bar' })
 ```

+**Note: this funcitonality is new and not tested, please try out and give fixes/feedback**

 </details>